raindancers/raindancers-cdk/API.md

 - *Type:* string

-What is the address of the remailer, should only be specifed as the portion before the '@'.
+What is the address of the remailer.

 ---